NjayGaringarao/eduscan/ml_service/ml/data/README.md

 ---

-This dataset specification is fully aligned with the attendance forecasting design using XGBoost regression models.
+This dataset specification is fully aligned with the attendance forecasting design using LogisticRegression models.